postsharp/PostSharp.Community.HelloWorld/README.md

 at https://www.postsharp.net/get/free.

 #### Testing
 The add-in is included in the project file of `PostSharp.Community.HelloWorld.Tests`.
+This means:
+ * The attributes you
-This means that the attributes you define in `PostSharp.Community.HelloWorld` (the client assembly) can be used in the test project and the weaver you define in `PostSharp.Community.HelloWorld.Weaver` (the weaver assembly) processes that test project when the test project is built.
+define in `PostSharp.Community.HelloWorld` (the client assembly) can be used in the test project.
+ * The weaver you define
+in `PostSharp.Community.HelloWorld.Weaver` (the weaver assembly) processes that test project when the test project is built.

 Tests you define in the test project therefore already see the enhanced code.